Cryptocurrency and Mortgages

 Why are some lenders wary of this?

-Under anti-money laundering regulations, mortgage lenders need to be able to verify where your deposit funds have come from to make sure you have accessed them legally.
+Under anti-money laundering regulations, mortgage lenders need to be able to verify where your deposit funds have come from to ensure you have accessed them legally.
 This isn’t always easy to do with cryptocurrencies.
-The market is unregulated so crypto has become a popular route for money launderers.
+The market is unregulated, so crypto has become a popular route for money launderers.

 Which lenders are crypto-friendly?